 Serums and other treatment products containing glycolic acid are usually go-to’s for anyone looking to treat their acne or slow down the hands of time.
 Glycolic acid delivers results by encouraging cell turnover through exfoliation, which reveals a youthful, healthy glow.
 It also pulls debris out of your pores, making it a great acne fighter.

-Effaclar Serum from La Roche-Posay is a great option that isn’t too pricey.
-To use it, or any serum containing glycolic acid, apply a light layer to the affected area and gently pat into your skin.
+Any serum containing glycolic acid, should be applied in a light layer to the affected area and gently patted into your skin.
 Because serums tend to be more concentrated, start this regimen every two or three days, at night before bed.
 Then, increase use once you know your skin is responding positively to it.

 With an at-home mask